programmers-den/PDBot/README.md

 apt install -y libsqlite3-dev
 ```

 ## 1.2.
-Latest major change
-> Implemented message reaction logs
-## 1.3.
-Latest minor change
-> Cleaned and organized code
-## 1.4.
-Config
+Bot config file
+> Create a `bot.config` file in the root directory of the bot with the following contents
-> Delete comments if copy and pasting or will not work
+> Delete comments if copy and pasting from below or will not work
 ```json
 {
   "logging": {